lunatech-labs/lunatech-iamin/backend/README.md

 ## Creating and managing API endpoints

+We use Twilio's [Guardrail](https://github.com/twilio/guardrail) to generate web server.

-Location of the api specification is `documentation/api.yaml`, format used is [OpenAPI specification v3.x.x](https://swagger.io/specification).
+Location of the api specification is `src/main/resources/api.yaml`, format used is [OpenAPI specification v3.x.x](https://swagger.io/specification).

->Because of the [Guardrail](https://github.com/twilio/guardrail) code generator, some additional attributes are required on resources (namely `operationId` and `x-scala-package`), find the full list extensions [here](https://github.com/twilio/guardrail/blob/master/docs/book.md#guardrail-extensions).
+>Because of how the code generator works, some additional attributes are required on resources (namely `operationId` and `x-scala-package`), find the full list extensions [here](https://github.com/twilio/guardrail/blob/master/docs/book.md#guardrail-extensions).

 When you made some changes to the specification you can trigger the code generation by compiling the project: